MillenniumDB/wukong-engine/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 💡 Feature Request
+name: ✨ Feature Request
-about: Suggest a new feature or improvement
+about: Suggest a new feature or enhancement
 title: "Short description of the requested feature (e.g. Add support for MDB export format)"
 labels: enhancement
 assignees: ''
 ---

-## Summary
+## ✨ Description

-Briefly describe the feature or enhancement you're proposing.
+Describe the new feature or enhancement you'd like to see.

-## Motivation
+## 💡 Motivation

-Why would this feature be useful?
+Why is this feature useful?
 What problem does it solve?

-## Suggested Solution
+## 📋 Proposed Solution

-Do you have an idea of how it could be implemented?
+If you have a solution, describe how it could be implemented.

-## Alternatives Considered
+## 🔄 Alternatives Considered

-Have you considered any other approaches?
+Have you considered any alternative solutions or workarounds?
+Why did you decide against them?

-## Additional Context
+## 📎 Additional Context

 Add any other context, mockups, or references here.

+## ✅ Checklist

+- [ ] I’ve checked that this feature isn’t already requested
+- [ ] This feature is aligned with the project goals